 (UPDATE October 28th, 2015) One Final Reason.
 Since this article is gaining some traction, we’ve got another reason for you to chew on that we left out the first time around — tempered glass screen protectors are made in China, but our company is dedicated to US manufacturing — it’s in our core values.
 We’re not saying Made in China is implicitly bad or unethical — but it isn’t how we built our company, and we think there are massive benefits to making everything in the US.
 China is like a big shopping mall where vendors compete on prices.
 Everyone who buys tempered glass screen protectors from China, get essentially the same product at the same price and there is nothing custom about it.
 Everything else is pure marketing tactics — putting a different spin on a commodity product.
 What we enjoy the most with our work in the US is that we can call up Joe with PhD in chemistry from a local company and ask, hey Joe, what’s new, let’s try it out, and continue to push the boundaries of what we’re able to accomplish.
 One way is selling a commodity, and the other is trying to make something newer and better.

 We have a vision and purpose to every product we make, and tempered glass didn’t fit this vision.
-For now, we’ve found the advances in plastics and polymers to make for a much better product, and are thrilled with the possibilities they bring for us and our customers.
+For now, we’ve found the advances in polymers & plastic curved screen protectors to make for a much better product, and are thrilled with the possibilities they bring for us and our customers.

 You might also like: